Abdullah-Arab/ITSE321-PROJECT-COMPILER/readme.md

   - ( 0.5 ) Show symbol table in a new text file
   - ( 0.6 ) Show the errors in a new text file ( log file )
   - ( 0.7 ) Show compilation info in the log file and in the console
+  - ( 0.8 ) Show the source code without spaces, comments and empty lines in a new text file
+  - ( 0.9 ) Solve spacing errors: the compiler should ignore spaces, tabs, and new lines
 <!--
 - Lexical analysis: Tokenizing the source code into meaningful tokens.
 - Syntax analysis: Parsing the tokens to check for correct syntax.